nih-cfde/use-case-library-build/library/uc-0008-dcc-validates-data.md

 would like to preview that catalog in the CFDE portal, and approve it to be included in the Release Catalog.

-Kristin logs in to the portal using an existing identity, and clicks through to the Review page, a restricted page showing summary statistics about the current Review Catalog.
+Kristin logs in to the portal using an existing identity.
+After selecting the "Data Review" page, she finds links on the "Submitted Datapackage" page, a restricted page, leading to pages with summary statistics about the current Review Catalog.

-This display helps her answer questions like:
+By clicking on links to "Browse Data", see "Summary Charts", or "View details" (from the "View" column), she can answer questions like:

 -   How many data files exist for her DCC overall?
 -   How many subjects are represented?